 One issue I have heard is that people with children ages 13 to 15 have problems with the state issued ID when going to the enrollment center.
-Most children do not have a government photo unless it is on a passport or driver’s permit.
+TSA Precheck with teens tends to generate the most questions since most children do not have a government photo unless it is on a passport or driver’s permit.
 Please keep this in mind and check with your local office before making your appointment.
 Our children have passports so we did not have an issue.

 TSA PreCheck is just one of four Trusted Traveler programs offered by the Department of Homeland Security.
 To find more information about the other programs such as Global Entry, you can read this comparison chart.

 How to Get TSA Precheck and Global Entry for free

 Several credit cards will reimburse your TSA pre check fees (and even Global Entry fees).
 Chase Sapphire Reserve, the American Express Platinum card, and Capital One Ventures reward all offer reimbursement for TSA fees.